collinsquillian/HCI-US-B/Assignment6/SmartMap/README.md

-# UDPReceive
+# SmartMap

-Assignment V: Implementing a GPS visualisation for smart homes based on user maps.
+Assignment VI: Implementing a GPS visualisation for smart homes based on user maps.

-A UDP terminal is used to simulate GPS input from a mobile device.
+Class SmartMap collects GPS coordinates from .txt files provided by MATLAB's iphone connection library.
+It then calls Class CreateMap to provide users with an interface to specify their map.